dckc/agoric-vault-collateral-proposal/README.md

 ## Oracle Steps

+_If you are testing on a local chain, you will need to send oracle prices in order for the vault manager to finish initializing._

-Before, ensure at least two addresses you control is listed in `oracleAddresses`.
+Before, ensure at least two addresses you control are listed in `oracleAddresses`.
 You may also want to adjust `minSubmissionCount` from `3` to `2` in `decentral-devnet-config.json`.

 ```zsh
 cd ~/agoric-sdk